the-pudding/same-gender-songs/README.md

-# Same-sex love songs
+# Same-gender love songs

-Node scripts to gather the Billboard Hot 100 songs from each year between 2006–2019 for a project on explicit same-sex love interest songs.
+Node scripts to gather the Billboard Hot 100 songs from each year between 2006–2019 for a project on explicit same-gender love interest songs.

 ## Setup